jengalas/bwaf-bbw/_emerging-leaders/energy-environment-engagement.md

     text_block: >-
       Our next Emerging Leaders program will be in person on December 5th, January 9th, and February 20th, covering Detours, Diligence, and Dreams.
-      Email info@bwaf to request an application.
+      Email info@bwaf.org to request an application.

       Since 2017 the Beverly Willis Architecture Foundation Emerging Leaders